fridalannerstrom/wildlife-collision-predictor/README.md

 ---

+## Code Quality and Linting

+All Python files in this project have been linted using **[flake8](https://flake8.pycqa.org/)** to ensure adherence to PEP8 style guidelines.

+- ✅ No linting warnings or errors remain.
+- ✅ Long lines have been wrapped to respect line length limits.
+- ✅ Import statements have been grouped and broken into readable format.
+- ✅ Inline comments and docstrings follow consistent, clean style.

+This improves **readability**, **maintainability**, and ensures the codebase follows industry best practices for Python development.

+---

 ## Known Issues & Limitations

 Despite being a functional and well-tested app, there are a few known limitations that could be addressed in future iterations: